ECronin1973/Applied_Statistics_MyWork/README.md

  #### Handling Missing Data

  DataFrames provide robust methods for handling missing data.
-You can easily identify, fill, or drop missing values, ensuring that your analysis is accurate and reliable.
+You can quickly identify, fill, or drop missing values, ensuring your analysis is accurate and reliable.

  "Handling Missing Data." pandas documentation, https://pandas.pydata.org/docs/user_guide/missing_data.html.

  #### Data Cleaning and Preparation

- pandas offers a wide range of functions for cleaning and preparing data.
-You can remove duplicates, convert data types, and handle categorical data with ease.
- This is crucial for ensuring that your data is in the right format for analysis.
+ Pandas offer a wide range of functions for cleaning and preparing data.
+You can easily remove duplicates, convert data types, and handle categorical data which is crucial for ensuring that your data is in the correct format for analysis.

  "Data Cleaning and Preparation." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.